-Canon 750D versus Sony A7S II
+Canon 750D vs Sony A7S II

-The Canon EOS 750D (called Canon T6i in some regions) and the Sony Alpha 7S II are two digital cameras that were revealed to the public, respectively, in February 2015 and September 2015.
+The Canon EOS 750D (called Canon T6i in some regions) and the Sony Alpha 7S II are two digital cameras that were officially introduced, respectively, in February 2015 and September 2015.
 The 750D is a DSLR, while the A7S II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (750D) and a full frame (A7S II) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 12 MP.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably smaller (9 percent) than the Canon 750D.
 However, the A7S II is markedly heavier (13 percent) than the 750D.
 It is noteworthy in this context that the A7S II is splash and dust-proof, while the 750D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (750D) and the Sony FE Lens Catalog (A7S II).
 Mirrorless cameras, such as the A7S II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the 750D gets 440 shots out of its LP-E17 battery, while the A7S II can take 370 images on a single charge of its NP-FW50 power pack.
 The power pack in the A7S II can be charged via the USB port, which can be very convenient when travelling.